Strategy

 Performance

 Our target is an average annual net return for investors of 6%-10% after fees and costs.
-Over the past 15 years (2010-2024), our strategy shows a stable net return of 11.2% per annum after fees and costs.
-In the past five years (2020-2024), the net return for investors amounted to 13.1% per year.
-The AEX, including dividends, returned 9.8% and 10.4% respectively during those periods.
-A savings account yielded around 1.0% and 0.7% respectively.
+The Fund’s strategy shows a long-term stable net return of 8.0% per annum after fees and costs over the period 2018-2025*.
+The AEX, including dividends, returned 9.9% during this period.
+A savings account yielded around 0.6%.

 Risk Category